nestjs/docs.nestjs.com/content/components.md

 export class ApplicationModule {}
 ```

-Thanks to that, Nest will be able to resolve the dependencies of the `CatsController` class.
+Hence, Nest will be able to resolve the dependencies of the `CatsController` class.
 This is how our directory structure looks right now:

 <div class="file-tree">
 <div class="item">src</div>